-Côte d'Ivoire has successfully raised resources for the financing of LLINs, RDTs, and ACTs in 2021 and has procured enough LLINs to achieve 100% operational coverage of the targeted at risk population with LLINs.
+Côte d'Ivoire has successfully raised resources for the financing of LLINs, RDTs, and ACTs in 2022 and has procured enough LLINs to achieve 100% operational coverage of the targeted at risk population with LLINs.
 The country has also scaled up implementation of iCCM.
-There are sufficient stocks of ACTs and RDTs and the IRS and LLIN campaigns have been successfully completed.
-Côte d'Ivoire has recently reported the results of insecticide resistance testing to WHO.
+There are sufficient stocks of ACTs and RDTs.
+Côte d'Ivoire has recently reported the results of insecticide resistance testing to WHO and has carried out drug resistance testing since 2018 and has reported the results to WHO.
+The national strategic plan includes activities targeting refugees.
 The country has launched the Zero Malaria Starts with Me campaign.